Code-Institute-Submissions/milestone_1_harperk/README.md

 own ideas for a personalised illustration for themselves, their friends or family.
 The purpose of the website is to promote the illustrator's work and generate customers.

+The client is an illustrator who would like a website to showcase illustrations she has created for friends and family.
+The purpose of the website is to increase her client base and invite users to submit their own ideas for unique

-The client has set the following goals for the website:
+has set the following goals for the website:

 ---